-This plan generally does not cover services provided by Out-of-Network Providers.
-However, BCBSVT will approve services provided by Out-of-Network Providers if appropriate services are not available within the Network.
+In most circumstances, BCBSVT only approves services from Out-of-Network Providers at the highest level of benefits (Preferred benefits) if appropriate services are not available within the Network.
 You may request Prior Approval to see an Out-of-Network Provider if there is not a Network Provider with appropriate training and experience to provide the Medically Necessary services needed to meet your particular health care needs.
 In this case, if you get Prior Approval, the Cost-Sharing will be the same as if the service was obtained by a Network Provider and you will not pay the balance between the Provider's charge and the Allowed Amount.

 If you get Prior Approval to use an Out-of-Network Provider for reasons other than when there is not a Network Provider who can provide the Medically Necessary services, we pay the Allowed Amount and you pay any balance between the Provider's charge and what we pay.
-You must also pay any applicable Cost-Sharing amounts (Deductibles, Co-insurance and Co-payments).
-See your Outline of Coverage or your Summary of Benefits and Coverage for details.
+You must also pay any applicable Cost-Sharing amounts (Deductibles, Co-insurance and Copayments).
+See your Outline of Coverage or your Summary of Benefits and Coverage.
+If you use one of the following Provider types that is not a Network Provider, we will not cover your care and you must pay the full cost: